su8/pinky-bar/README.md

 ## Wish list

-As top priority:

-It would be great if I had \*BSD compatible usb wifi dongle to add wifi options in pinky-bar.
+It would be great if I had \*BSD compatible usb wifi dongle or wireless pci adapter to add wifi options in pinky-bar.